AdobeDocs/experience-manager-learn.en/help/assets/brand-portal/enable-renditions-download.md

 index: y
 ---

-# How to enable the download of renditions in the Brand Portal
+# Enable renditions download in the Brand Portal

 *This video walks through the steps to enable the download of renditions in the Brand Portal.*